ConradConnect/documentation/Api/src2/README.md

 # Endpoint API Exapmle

 The shown action creates a Bearer Token when invoked and sends it to a given server.
-As an examlple, the source code for such a server can be found in `server/`.
+As an example, the source code for such a server can be found in `server/`.

 The flow is as following: